Binghamton, New York: Race and ethnicity

 Binghamton is home to an ethnically diverse population.
 During its industrial heyday, thousands of European immigrants moved to the city as they found an abundance of jobs and working-class prosperity.
 Many Irish, Italians, and Eastern Europeans settled in the area, and the American Civic Association was created to help their transition to life and assimilation in the United States.
 This influx led to a temporary rise in the local Ku Klux Klan during the 1920s, with Binghamton serving as state headquarters.
 Area residents, who primarily embraced the different cultural heritages, quelled such anti-immigrant sentiment by founding several ethnic organizations and holding ethnic celebrations, at the encouragement of Endicott-Johnson.
 This has had a lasting effect on the city, which sports many churches and contemporary ethnic festivals, along with a population that is still predominantly white (though steadily decreasing in proportion).
-Binghamton also has a sizeable Kurdish community.
+Binghamton also has a sizeable Kurdish community, among the largest in New York, mostly originating from Iraqi Kurdistan.
 As of 2010, Binghamton's racial makeup was 77.6% White, 11.4% Black or African American, 0.3% Native American, 4.2% Asian, 0.04% Pacific Islander, 2.0% from other races, and 4.4% from two or more races.
 6.4% of the population were Hispanic or Latino of any race.

 Due to its diversity, the region is home to many religious denominations.
 The First Ward, the historic home to much of the city's Eastern European population, houses several gold domed Orthodox churches.
 As a result of its strong Italian and Irish heritage, the largest religious body in Broome County is the Catholic Church.
 Binghamton falls under the Roman Catholic Diocese of Syracuse.
 Throughout the county, 105,064 people, or 52.4% of the total population, are listed as congregational adherents.